 speaker

 Operator

-may I interrupt you?
-Please use the handset.
+Moshi Katsi, may I interrupt you?
+Sorry, please use the handset.
 You're not very clear.

 speaker

 Yes.
-So far, Europe has really been holding up well, much better than the US.
-Can you talk a bit about what you're seeing in Europe, maybe areas where you are seeing some strength in terms of verticals?
-I'm assuming the UK is a big part of it.
-And that strength continues based on what you're seeing, i.e. Europe still holding in there or is it also slowing down?
+Yes.
+So far, Europe has really been holding up well, much better than the U.S. Can you talk a bit about what you're seeing in Europe, maybe areas where you are seeing some strength in terms of verticals?
+I'm assuming the U.K. is a big part of it.
+And is that trend continues based on what you're saying, i.e., is Europe still holding in there, or is it also slowing down?
 That's my first question.
+Thanks.

 speaker

-Thanks.
-So thanks for your question.
-This is Salil.
-We saw good traction and we've seen that over the last several quarters in Europe, as you pointed out.
+So thanks for your question, Mr. Salil.
+We saw good traction, and we've seen that over the last several quarters in Europe, as you pointed out.
 We've seen that especially in the manufacturing segment.
-We've had good traction in multiple geographies in Europe.
-We've had good traction in the Nordics.
+We've had good traction in multiple areas. geographies in Europe.
+So we've had a good traction in the Nordics.
 We also announced a strategic win in the Nordics, which was public a few weeks ago.
-We have good traction in Germany, as you referenced, good traction in the UK.
+We have good traction in Germany.
+As you referenced, good traction in the UK.
 So we've had good traction so far.
-Now, the macro environment, we feel, as Niranjan also pointed earlier, is definitely something that is affecting overall in Europe.
-So we are seeing within the segments we reference, for example, financial services and the subsegments there, in telco, in some parts of retail, those being impacted in Europe as well.
-And we'll see how that plays out into the future.
+Now, the macro environment we feel, as Anjan also pointed earlier, is definitely something that is affecting overall in Europe.
+So we are seeing within the segments we referenced, for example, financial services and the sub-segments there, in telco, in some parts of retail, those being impacted in Europe as well. and we'll see how that plays out into the future.

 speaker

 Okay.
-And my follow-up is about an article that came out this week in the local media in India, suggesting that there is an uptick in demand for lateral hires from the industry.
-And these hires will probably start happening in the month of October and on.
-Does that make sense to you versus what you're seeing out there in terms of demand and pipeline and the ramp that's kind of, as you said, slower than expected?
+And my follow-up is about an article that came out this week in the local media in India suggesting that there is an uptick in demand for lateral hires from the industry, and these hires will probably start happening in the month of October and on.
+Does that make sense to you versus what you're seeing out there in terms of demand and pipeline and the ramp that's kind of, as you said, it's kind of slower than expected?

 speaker

-So for us, my sense is, again, some of the comments you might have heard earlier from Niranjan, our utilization has gone up, our total headcount number is reduced, and we believe we have some headroom for the utilization to go up further.
+So for us, my sense is, again, some of the comments you might have heard earlier from the luncheon, Our utilization has gone up.
+Our total headcount number is reduced.
+And we believe we have some headroom for the utilization to go up further.
 So that would be the context in which we are operating.

+speaker